institut-de-genomique/PelagomonasNitrogenMetabolism/Figure3/README.md

 # Figure 3
 This directory contains the files and scripts to generate Figure 3 of the article.
 Input files are :
-Cell count for P. calceolata _RCC100_ in 3 different conditions in triplicates : GrowthCyanateAxenic.tsv
+Cell count for P. calceolata _RCC100_ in 3 different conditions in triplicates : GrowthCyanateAxenic.tsv  in this directory

 The following code was executed on R version 4.1.1